Ralph Payne, 1st Baron Lavington: Return to England

 Sir Ralph had returned to England by 1762.
 He became MP for Camelford in Cornwall between 1776 and 1780.
 He then became MP for Plympton in Devon; holding this seat until 1784.
 He was also Clerk of the Board of Green Cloth between 1777 and 1782.
 He became a supporter of Fox following the end of the war in America, although his political career was restricted for a period due to the increasing influence of William Pitt who became prime minister in 1783.
 He left England in 1788 for another tour of Europe, returning to England in 1790 to contest the seat of Fowey in Cornwall but was unsuccessful.

 He found it difficult to re-establish himself in the British political system with a sharply reduced income from his plantations on the Leeward Islands.
-He owned Carlisle's Estate in St George, Antigua, with over 300 slaves but he died almost destitute and the estate was bought by Reid and Dixon.
-Payne was involved in no claim for compensation at the time of abolition of slavery.

 He switched allegiances to become a supporter of Pitt, throwing a party at his house on 15 August 1793 at which the prime minister, Pitt, was present.

 He became Baron Lavington in the peerage of Ireland on 1 October 1795.
 Payne was also elected as MP for New Woodstock in October 1795, retaining this seat until 1799.
 He did not vote on the abolition of the slave trade during this his fourth tenure as an MP.

 Second tenure as Governor of the Leeward Islands

 Lord Lavington was re-elected as Governor of the Leeward Islands in February 1799, arriving in Antigua on 12 August 1801.
 He was also sworn of the Privy Council later in 1799.
 Payne remained governor until his death in 1807.

-He owned Carlisle's Estate in St George, Antigua, with over 300 slaves but he died almost destitute and the estate was bought by Reid and Dixon.
-Payne was involved in no claim for compensation at the time of abolition of slavery.